 I have factory oil sketches on this website, but here is a very short & simple explanation.
 The oil in the oil pan is 'sucked-up' through a very coarse strainer, and then goes to the oil pump.
 The high pressure oil output from the oil pump goes to the oil filter canister chamber & is applied to the outside of the oil filter.
 In the earliest models, like the /5, the oil goes through the filter, and then into the engine via a short pipe on the inside of the filter element.
 The filter canister chamber outer end has a metal cap cover with a large single bolt fitting through the cap.
 That style and use of the flat plate covering the filter area access hole requires a paper gasket.

-All later models do not have an internal metal cap cover; and, the oil passes through the filter and then to the outer filter end, where sort-of slots in the metal filter cover allow oil to pass to the right.
+All later models do not have an internal metal cap cover.
+The oil passes through the filter and then to the outer filter end, where sort-of slots in the metal filter cover allow oil to pass to the right.
 Oil goes into the outer cover via a hole that is offset from the center hole.
 The filter right end is semi-sealed to the cover by the square-sectioned smaller O-ring.
 In the thermostat models, that outer cover hole is 8 mm in diameter.
 The oil flows into the cover plate and immediately out of the plate into the central pipe, which is longer than the /5 no-cooler type, and a light fit into the cover, as the cover is installed during a filter change.
 Thus, if checking the central pipe for tightness you do not want to make burrs on the pipe end.
 The pipe must go into the cover central hole.
 The pipe sticks into that cover central hole about 3 mm.
 The central pipe is the route for the oil to get to the engine oiling passageways.
 Cooler equipped models have a modified outer cover, to divert oil to the cooler.
 If further curious, check the sketch article which likely will clarify and also add valuable details.
 Both early and late system sketches are included, with descriptions! https://bmwmotorcycletech.info/oilsketch.htm